sebastianschnock/login-game/README.md

 3. log out

 Repeat step 2 and 3 until you are on top of the highscores list!
-But beware: there is a change on every login that your account gets deleted and you will have to start all over again.
+But beware: there is a chance on every login that your account gets deleted and you will have to start all over again.
 No risk no fun :)

 ## How to run locally